 • Higher upfront cost

-• No built-in printer or scanner
+• No built-in receipt printer or barcode scanner (external accessories required)

 Why I chose Square Register